carter-yagemann/ARCUS/docs/arcus.md

 introducing the problem along with a root cause for the misbehavior.
 Currently, this will appear as part of the logging output.

+## Exploration

+With the release of exploration plugins (codename: Bunkerbuster), ARCUS can now explore nearby paths to find more bugs.
+Simply add the `--explore` flag to `analysis.py`.

+**Note:** Exploration is significantly slower and more memory expensive than simply following the trace.

+The "Explore Options" section in `analysis.py --help` contains additional advanced settings.
+For example, you can configure the analysis to switch to exploration after a timeout, regardless of whether the end of the trace has been reached.
+You can also use a Redis database to record which paths were explored so other analysis sessions won't re-explore the same stuff.

+## Snapshots

+Also new in the Bunkerbuster release is the ability for Tracer to break traces down into snapshots.
+This is useful for programs that are too big to analyze symbolically from start to finish.
+Passing `tracer.py` the flag `--snapshot-api` will cause it to snapshot invocations of imported functions.
+If you really know what you're doing, you can use `--snapshot-rva` to give a virtual address (relative to the main object's base address) to snapshot.

+**Note:** When using `--snapshot-rva`, results may be unstable if the address is not the start of a function.

+For each snapshot, the analysis will attempt to symbolize its parameters, using either a prototype definition (if one is available in `tools/angr/plugins/prototypes`) or by analyzing the memory accesses from the trace.

+**Note:** This is an under-constrained symbolic analysis, so bugs found under these conditions may not be reachable in real executions.
+However, since snapshots are taken at API entry points, bugs found this way are typically of relevance to the API's developers.

+It is possible to generate more prototypes for the `tools/angr/plugins/prototypes` directory using C/C++ headers.
+See `tools/prototype-parser/parse_function.py --help` for more details.

 # Development

 This section is for developers who want to contribute to the project.